john-friedman/SEC-Parsers/readme.md

 * finish useful functions code
 * test on sample data
 * push to pip and github
+* check dependencies are fine and download works on other machines
 * update jupyter notebooks
 * update old stackoverflow answers
 * check user needs